jodersky/k8055/README.md

 # k8055 for libusb-1.0

 This library acts as a driver for the Velleman K8055 USB Experiment Board (http://www.velleman.eu) for operating systems supporting libusb-1.0, such as Linux.
-While providing a high- level interface for the user, the library communicates with a k8055 board through libusb.
+While providing a high-level interface for the user, the library communicates with a k8055 board through libusb.

 ## Main Features
 - runs with libusb-1.0